charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

   - API is a "Request" > "Response" system

 13. Closure - a function within a function > this is also noted by using the keyword "in"
+  - whenever you are inside of a closure and want to call another function, you always have to declare "self" in front of the function call
+    Ex: self.updateWeatherData(json: weatherJSON)